CurveDocs/curve-docs/docs/crvUSD/amm.md

 !!! description "`AMM.deposit_range(user: address, amount: uint256, n1: int256, n2: int256):`"

     !!!guard "Guarded Method"
-        This function is only callable by the `admin` of the contract.
+        This function is only callable by the `admin` of the contract, which is the Controller.

     Function to deposit collateral `amount` for `user` in the range of bands between `n1` and `n2`.
 This function can only be called by the admin of the AMM, which is the controller.